pegwymonie/okra/README.md

 Advancement:
 * Advancement is done all in character using time, money, experience, influence, or some combination of the previous.
 * Stats take a number of lessons to advance equal to twice the current value.

+Natual Lessons:
 * You can complete a lesson by performing actions including the stat.
   * When you fail or succeed on a roll, but not critical fail or critical succeed, you may attempt to gain a lesson in **one** stat used in the roll.
-    * Make a note of the amount you surpassed or missed by as the difference.
+    * Make a note of the amount you surpassed or missed by as the difficulty of the lesson.
     * Make a note of the attribute and, if any, aptitude used.
     * Make a note of which ( Attribute, Aptitude, Technique, or Skill ) the lesson will be for.

+Trained Lessons:
+* You receive training in a statistic, this can be resolved immediately not counting towards the number of lessons per time period.
+    * The training will dictate:
+        * The difficulty of the lesson.
+        * What aptitude it targets.
+        * Which attribute it uses.

+Resolving Lessons:
-* At the end of a session, or when ever there is downtime you may calculate a number lessons learned equal to your twice your character power level (GM's might modify this if a lot has happened.
+* At the end of a session, or when ever there is more than a day of downtime you may:
+    * Resolve number lessons learned equal to your twice your character power level (GM's might modify this if a lot has happened.
 General Rule is (CPL*Scene)):
-    * Make a roll with the used attribute, using twice the difference as the difficulty.
+        * Make a roll with the used attribute, using twice the difficulty of the lesson.
 Aptitude reduces the difficulty by half its max value.
             * A Successful role provides one lesson.
             * A Critical Success provides two.
             * A Critical failure provides a sense of deep disappointment.
+    * Carry forward a number of un-resolved lessons equal to 4 times your character level, any not carried forward are lost.

 Health (Simple):